danieljharvey/redux-atomic/README.md

 ```

-I'm trying to be fair and not make some exagerated stuff, and typings do make stuff more verbose, but there's a very minimal actions/reducer set that makes a number go up and down.
+I'm trying to be fair and not make some exagerated stuff, and typings do make stuff more verbose, but that's still at lot of stuff.
 They'd be used elsewhere something like this:

 ```typescript